 Frequencies – Primary & Contingency

-The Pinellas County ACS/ARES® Tactical-Resource net will be activated to support the emergency and non-emergency events.
+The Pinellas County ACS Tactical-Resource net will be activated to support emergency and non-emergency events.
 When activated, the net has two main functions.
 First, as a tactical net, it will be used to manage the flow of real-time ACS tactical communications within the county.
-Second, as a resource net, its NCS will keep track of all net participants, the capabilities of each participant, and the deployment status of each participant.
+Second, as a resource net, its NCS will keep track of all ACS Communication Team members, the capabilities of each communications team, and the deployment status of each communications team.
 This net will also be used to issue assignments; locate needed equipment and supplies; and dispatch repair crews as needed.
-To keep the frequency open for tactical exchanges and resource management, whenever possible, formal written traffic will be redirected to the Winlink Digital Data net, the Pinellas VHF traffic net, or the ACS/ARES® Shelter net, as appropriate, for servicing.
+To keep the frequency available for tactical exchanges and resource management, whenever possible, formal written traffic will be redirected to the Winlink Digital Data net, the ACS Traffic net, or the ARES® VHF traffic net, as appropriate, for servicing.

 The W4ACS repeater system is the primary repeater used to support the tactical-resource net.

-The ACS/ARES® Shelter net will be activated anytime the Pinellas County EOC issues an evacuation order.
-The mission of the ACS/ARES® Shelter net is to provide communications between each county evacuation shelter and the county EOC.
-The WD4SCD repeater system is the primary repeater used to support this net.
+The WD4SCD repeater system is the primary repeater used to support the ACS Traffic net.
 The WD4SCD repeater has a single transmitter site and five receive sites distributed throughout Pinellas County.
 The repeater receive sites are connected to the transmitter site using UHF communication links.
-User should identify the receiving station that is closest to their current location and then program their radio with the corresponding Continuous Tone Coded Squelch System (CTCSS) tone shown in the following table.
+Each communications team should identify the receiving station that is closest to their deployment location and then program their radio with the corresponding Continuous Tone Coded Squelch System (CTCSS) tone shown in the following table.

 The WD4SCD repeater system is also designated as the primary back-up repeater to the W4ACS repeater system.